takanori-fujiwara/deepgl/README.md

     - Option 2.
 Use virtual environment with "include-system-site-packages = true"

-      - Either make venv with --system-site-packages option (e.g., `python3 -m venv --system-site-packages venv`) or edit "pyenv.cfg" (`include-system-site-packages = true`)
+      - For example, edit "pyenv.cfg" to be `include-system-site-packages = true`

       - then

         `brew install graph-tool`

-* Install with pip3.
-Move to the directory of this repository.
-Then,

-    `pip3 install .`

 ******